 Anna Westin House West Residential Eating Disorder Facility

-The Emily Program has expanded residential programming in the Twin Cities as part of an ongoing commitment to offer comprehensive, effective treatment for eating disorders.
 The Anna Westin House West provides evidence-based care for adults in need of highly structured, intensive eating disorder treatment.
 Like the Anna Westin House and Anna Westin House for Adolescents, it is named in memory of Anna Westin, a Chaska woman who died in 2000 after battling an eating disorder without access to appropriate treatment.

 - Contemporary homelike setting for all genders